IntegrCiTy/obnl/README.md

 Foreword
 ===

-As OBNL uses AMQP/MQTT protocol (with pika), a server SHALL be running.
+As OBNL uses RabbitMQ (with pika), a server SHALL be running.
 If docker is installed the following command starts a RabbitMQ server:

     docker run -d --hostname my-rabbit -p 5672:5672 --name some-rabbit rabbitmq:alpine